CSE232-MSU/CSE232/syllabus.md

 ### Exams

-There will be a three synchronous exams, each worth 100 points.
-A midterm exam after the midpoint of the semester, a lab practical which will take place in lab the last week of instruction, and a final exam during finals week.
+There will be a three synchronous multiple choice exams, each worth 100, 100, and 200 points respectively.
+Additionally, there will be a lab practical coding exam which will take place in lab the last week of instruction worth 400 points.
 Details regarding each will be announced as the dates approach.

-### Projects

-There will be 3 projects over the course of the semester, each worth 100 points.
-The projects will include the design and implementation of solutions using C++.

-All assignments (projects and homework) are to be done individually.
-Discussing problem-solving strategies with other students is encouraged, __but as soon as the discussion turns to a particular implementation (for instance, specific code), the work must be your own__.
-You can make private posts on Piazza asking for help.
-See the [Academic Honesty](#academic-honesty) section below.

 ### Labs

 You can fail to earn credit for a lab twice without penalty.
 For each lab missed beyond two, you will receive a 0.5 GPA reduction.

 For example, if a student was previously earning a 4.0, but missed 4 labs, then their overall course grade would be reduced to a 3.0 (`4.0 - (2 * 0.5) = 3.0`).

+The schedule currently has 14 labs, meaning you need to earn credit on at least 12 of them.

 ### Homework